 One fellow Stella-enthusiast that I met, Dale James, totally put me to shame by riding his particular motorcycle all the way to the top; an Aprilia Tuono 1000r, albeit with Continental TKC80 tyres on – still no mean feat!
 Click here for the YouTube video of his Stella experience.

-Both Sam and I completed the Stella without dropping our trusty machines and we had a smashing time.
+I completed the Stella without dropping my trusty machine and we had a smashing time.
 The rest of the week consisted of 3 more days of off-roading in the area with our friends before heading back to

 via Switzerland, Germany, Luxembourg